What it does

 Common use cases

-- Expose a local stdio MCP server over SSE for consumption by remote LLM clients
+- Expose a local stdio MCP server as an HTTP endpoint for remote LLM clients

 Setup pitfalls